gouthamben10/myapp_evobi/README.md

 ## Task Report
-completion status- partialy compelete page four is not being rendered. page three item slected are not being highlighed.
+completion status- partialy compelete pagefour is not being rendered. pagethree item selected are not being highlighed.
 Mobile view of the page three is not compeleted.

 ### The challenge
-page4-is not being rendered because the props which is present in DragDrop.js cannot sent to MainComponets.js ,where the MainComponets.js routes to the pagefour via router dom. page3- due time contraints ,the selected item is not being hightlighted because no form control mechanism,or can be implemented is reducer.
+page4-is not being rendered because the props which is present in DragDrop.js cannot sent to MainComponets.js ,where the MainComponets.js routes to the pagefour via router dom. page3- due time contraints ,the selected item is not being hightlighted because no form control mechanism,or can be implemented is reducer. mobile view: react-dnd cannot be used properly in mobile view
 ### Links

 - Solution URL: [https://github.com/gouthamben10/myapp_evobi](https://github.com/gouthamben10/myapp_evobi)